Toowoomba - Central

 Toowoomba - Central features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 58.5% of all households, including 20.4% couples with children, 23.7% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 41.5%, with lone person households at 37.1% and group households comprising 4.5%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 58.5% of all households, including 20.4% couples with children, 23.7% couples without children, and 12.8% single parent families.
+Non-family households account for the remaining 41.5%, with lone person households at 37.1% and group households comprising 4.5%.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households